harshitadhiman/databricks-sales-pipeline/README.md

 ## Project Overview
-This project implements an **end-to-end data engineering pipeline** using Databricks, following the **Medallion Architecture (Bronze → Silver → Gold)**.
+An **end-to-end data engineering pipeline** using Databricks, following the **Medallion Architecture**.

-This pipeline ingests raw retail sales data, applies transformations and quality checks, and produces analytics-ready datasets—all orchestrated through Databricks Jobs and deployed automatically on every push to main.
+The pipeline ingests raw retail sales data, applies transformations and quality checks, and produces analytics-ready datasets—all orchestrated through Databricks Jobs and deployed automatically on every push to main.